Margaret Dunn: Life

 She started learning the pipes when she was 9 years old and was initially taught by her father Con Houlihan.
 She later received lessons from Stephen Power and moved to Scotland when she was 17 to study piping at the Royal Scottish Academy of Music and Drama.
-Dunn was pipe major of Cullen Pipe Band from Cork when the band became world champions in Grade 3B in 2007.
+Margaret was pipe major of Cullen Pipe Band from Cork when the band became world champions in Grade 3B in 2007.